-If you are traveling with a group of more than six people or with children, please send us an email through our Contact form listing your desired date, tour preference and special dietary needs.
+If you are traveling with a group larger than our maximum tour group size or with children, please send us an email through our tour inquiry form, listing your desired date, tour preference, and special dietary needs.
 Once you agree to book the tour, we will send you the link to pay via our secure online system.
 We require payment in full in order to confirm your reservation.

 We do not accept cash payment for tours at this time.

-Each of our tours have been painstakingly designed to highlight not only the food, but each item’s importance in Mexico City or Puebla food culture.
+Each of our tours have been painstakingly designed to highlight not only the food, but each item’s importance in the city’s local culture.
 We do not design our routes based on coupons or kickbacks from our vendors.
-At the end of our tours, we want you to have a deeper, richer understanding of Mexican cuisine and its traditions.
-We keep our groups very small — our average tour size is three people — because we want our customers to get as close to the food as possible.
+We tip our vendors generously and pay them for their time.
+We also keep our groups very small — our average tour size is three people — because we want our customers to get as close to the food as possible.

 Our guides also have a very specialized skill set.
-They’re bilingual and knowledgeable about Mexican cuisine, Mexico City history and the city’s informal economy; on our tours they discuss topics ranging from the domestication of corn to local food politics.
+They’re bilingual and knowledgeable about Mexican cuisine, Mexico City history and the city’s informal economy, as well as being graduates of local cooking schools.
+On our tours they discuss topics ranging from the domestication of corn to local food politics.
 They also offer insight into the specific preparation and history of each food item we try.
 Eat Mexico pays its guides a wage that their expertise demands.

 Lastly, when you contact us, you reach a real person who will not only book your tour, but also answer any questions about food or Mexico City in general.
 You’re paying for a level of customer service that we believe is unequaled in this market.